 The Circle of Fifths is a mystery to many.
-But what if you found everything you ever needed to know and learn about musical pitch (every note, scale, chord, progressions, etc.) in a simple diagram that could fit in the palm of your hand?
+But what if you found everything you ever needed to know and learn about musical pitch (every note, scale, chord, and key) in a simple diagram that could fit in the palm of your hand?

 The Circle of Fifths is that magical musical master tool.

 This music learning device has endured for hundreds of years since its invention, and for good reason; there’s no need to reinvent the wheel.
 Or, apparently, any other circular entity.

 “But is it for me?”, you may ask.